Amalfi Coast Bucket List: 25 Best Things to Do

 5. Swim at Fornillo Beach, Positano

 Spiaggia Grande is the famous Positano beach — the one in every photograph, beautiful and worth visiting.
-But Fornillo Beach, a 10-minute walk west around the headland, is where we’d actually spend the afternoon.
-Smaller, less crowded, more local in atmosphere, and equally beautiful.
-The water is the same extraordinary clear blue, and the prices at the beach clubs and small restaurants are noticeably lower.
-It’s the beach that locals recommend when tourists ask where to go.
+But Fornillo Beach, a 10-minute walk west around the headland, is the better place to spend an actual beach afternoon: smaller, less crowded, more local in atmosphere, and usually less expensive at the beach clubs and restaurants.

 Price: Free (public section) / Beach club ~€20–35 for two chairs | Best time: Mornings or late afternoon